Gilchrist Olympio: 2010 accord with the ruling party

 In 2010, in the aftermath of the presidential election, while the FRAC leaders and activists demonstrated for several weeks to claim victory for Jean-Pierre Fabre, Gilchrist Olympio signed a political agreement for participation in a government of national recovery in a spirit of power sharing with the ruling party.
 This agreement, which granted seven ministerial portfolios to the UFC, caused an outcry among UFC activists, who considered it treachery.
 This unilateral decision taken without consultation with the national office of the party caused a severe crisis in the party.
 After an unsuccessful attempt by Fabre and allies to eject Olympio from UFC, the National Alliance for Change (ANC) led by Jean-Pierre Fabre and his companions was created in October 2010.

-End of political Prestige
+Recent years

 In the aftermath of 2013 legislative election, Fabre's ANC emerged as the main opposition party when its coalition (Sauvons le Togo) won 19 seats in the National Assembly.
 Olympio's UFC lost the electorate and won just three seats.
 Olympio remains President of the UFC but his standing in Togo's politics has become ambiguous, as he endorsed neither candidate in the 2015 presidential election.